pubnub/pubnub-api/objective-c/README.md

             // Check whether "unsubscribeError" is nil or not (if not, than handle error)
         }];

-### Channels presence observing
+### Presence

-If your account is suitable for presence event handling, than you can use this feature to receive updates about channel presence changes: join, leave, timeout.
+If you've enabled the Presence feature for your account, then the client can be used to also receive real-time updates about a particual UUID's presence events, such as join, leave, and timeout.

-To manage presence observing you can use set of methods with straightforward names:
+To use the Presence feature in your app, the follow methods are provided:

     + (void)enablePresenceObservationForChannel:(PNChannel *)channel;
     + (void)enablePresenceObservationForChannels:(NSArray *)channels;
     + (void)disablePresenceObservationForChannel:(PNChannel *)channel;
     + (void)disablePresenceObservationForChannels:(NSArray *)channels;

+### Who is "Here Now" ?

+As Presence provides a way to receive occupancy information in real-time, the ***Here Now** feature allows you enumerate current channel occupancy inforamtion on-demand.

+Two methods are provided for this:

+    + (void)requestParticipantsListForChannel:(PNChannel *)channel;
+    + (void)requestParticipantsListForChannel:(PNChannel *)channel
+                      withCompletionBlock:(PNClientParticipantsHandlingBlock)handleBlock;

+Example:

+    [PubNub requestParticipantsListForChannel:[PNChannel channelWithName:@"iosdev"]
+                          withCompletionBlock:^(NSArray *udids,
+                                                PNChannel *channel,
+                                                PNError *error) {
+        if (error == nil) {

+            // Handle participants UDIDs retrival
+        }
+        else {

+            // Handle participants request error
+        }
+    }];

-### Time token
+### Timetoken

-You can always retrieve from PubNub service current time token (GMT+0).
-It is usable to track real time and date (not based on local device time) and escape from 0-day vulnerability on client side.

-You can use set of methods to request time token:
+You can fetch the current PubNub timetoken by using the following methods:

     + (void)requestServerTimeToken;
     + (void)requestServerTimeTokenWithCompletionBlock:(PNClientTimeTokenReceivingCompleteBlock)success;